marcingrzejszczak/spock-subjects-collaborators-extension/README.md

 Note: If arguments can not be found, then null is passed

+version 1.0.2 allows you to inject collaborators into subject having a private constructor.
+Of course such a need signifies that your architecture sucks and maybe you should first refactor it instead of doing all of these aweful hacks.

 ###Inject via Setter

 Subject is instantiated and its setter methods are used to find types that can be injected.
 Basing on those types matching *@Collaborator* annotated objects are picked.